 Toward Better Casting

 Let’s briefly talk golf.
 If you’re a golfer (and even if you’re not) you’re likely aware that you can turn on the TV pretty much any week of the year and watch the best players in the world play the game.
-You get to observe the kinds of shots they hit, you have plenty of chances to study their swings.
-And you can watch for hours on end, if you’re prone to that sort of thing.
+You get to observe the various kinds of shots they hit, you have plenty of chances to study their swings.
+And you can watch for hours on end, if you like.
 You also get to partake of professional analysis of those swings.
 In short, the pros show us what’s possible.
 From watching them we gain an understanding of what a good swing looks like, what its characteristics are—both good and bad.
-If we play the game ourselves, we can take what we see and apply it to our own swing.
+If we play the game ourselves, we can take what we see and hear and apply it to our own swing.

-Guess what?
-There’s no parallel to this in fly casting.
-None at all.
-Expert fly casters are much rarer than expert golfers (even accounting for differences in the popularity of the sports), and there are very few places you can go and observe them.
+Unfortunately, there’s no parallel to this in fly casting.
+Even accounting for differences in the popularity of the sports, expert fly casters are much rarer than expert golfers and there are very few places you can go and observe them.
 Yes, if you happen to live in San Francisco, Oakland or Long Beach, California, you can visit their casting clubs and watch some great casters at work.
 Most of us aren’t that lucky.
 As for the televised fishing shows, well, they practically never feature skilled casters.
-And what to make of YouTube, that ubiquitous home to all things video?
-There are certainly no shortage of casting videos to be found there—I’ve watched many dozens of them myself.
+What about YouTube, that ubiquitous home to all things video?
+There’s no shortage of casting videos to be found there—I’ve watched many dozens of them myself.
 But very few that I’ve come across teach or demonstrate good mechanics, and the vast majority will harm your casting more than help.
-For someone seeking to improve, it’s an unfortunate situation.
+For someone seeking to improve, it’s not a good situation.
 It is possible to learn casting from studying books, but it’s difficult.
-Static images simply don’t do nearly as good a job with the details as video or live instruction does.
+Static images simply don’t do as good a job with the details as video or live instruction does.

 I apologize in advance for the fuzzy video—the camera dates back to the days of Abe Lincoln—but you’ll get the idea.
 If you have questions please contact me.
 Here’s the link: https://www.youtube.com/watch?v=tIxKbfMr8M8&feature=youtu.be